NomiChirps/tplp2/README.md

 ## TODO / Notes

-- [ ] fix all instances of std::setw(). it only sticks for one output field...
 - [ ] stepper driver: should coils be set to freewheel (LL) or short-brake (HH) at the top of each command cycle? maybe experiment with it.
 - [ ] Milestone: Paper Tensioning
   - Be able to load paper and feed it forward and backward while maintaining correct tension.